-You can begin to get health care services on your effective date of coverage.
-This is a summary of Kaiser Permanente's rules and policies and based on the contract between Kaiser Permanente and DHCS.
+You can begin to get health care services on the effective date of your assignment to Kaiser Permanente.
+This is a summary of Kaiser Permanente's rules and policies and based on the contract between Kaiser Permanente and Santa Clara Family Health Plan.

-Always carry your Kaiser Permanente ID card and Medi-Cal BIC card with you.
-Never let anyone else use your Kaiser Permanente ID card or BIC card.
+Always carry your Kaiser Permanente ID card, your Santa Clara Family Health Plan ID Card, and Medi-Cal BIC card with you.
+Never let anyone else use your ID cards or BIC card.